PORSCHE CLUB OF AMERICA

 Section 2 – Number and Qualification

 The Board of Directors shall consist of eleven (11) elected Regular Members in good standing, and those non-voting Directors provided by Article VII, Section 2.
 Members related by matrimony (to each other and/or members related by blood and residing in the same household) may not serve as voting Directors on the same Board.
-The ten (10) Directors shall include the four (4) corporate officers (President, Vice President, Treasurer and Secretary); and the following six (6) standing committee chairpersons (Autocross Chair, Track Chair, Membership Chair, Social Chair, Nugget Editor and Webmaster.
+The eleven (11) Directors shall include the four (4) corporate officers (President, Vice President, Treasurer and Secretary); and the following seven (7) Directors: Autocross, Track, Motoring, Membership, Social, Nugget and Webmaster.

 Section 3 – Term of Office

 The term of office of each elected Director shall be January 1 to December 31 of the following year.
 Such Directors shall serve for a term of two (2) years or until his/her successor is duly elected, qualified and installed, except that a member appointed to fill a vacancy to the Board shall serve only the unexpired term of the Director that they replaced.
 No corporate officer shall be eligible to serve more than two (2) consecutive elected terms in the same office.